Jump to:

 Temporal Classification:

-traditional classification based on the duration of symptoms.
-Rarely used as it does not yield prognostic information.5
+traditional classification based on the duration of symptoms, although rarely used as it does not yield prognostic information7

-• Acute on Chronic: acute exacerbation with prior chronic SCFE
+• Acute on Chronic: acute exacerbation with symptoms in patient with chronic SCFE, likely due to inciting injury

 Specific secondary or associated conditions and complications